801labs/website/content/nonprofit.md

 We are so excited to be moving forward and upwards.
 We also cannot wait to be able to see everyones faces again, and we will have a separate announcement regarding how and when the hackerspace will be re-opened very soon.
 If you have questions, comments, concerns, or are interested in engaging more with this community but are unsure how, please reach out to board@801labs.org

-Thanks ya’ll, happy hacking <3
+Thanks y'all, happy hacking <3